Probots-Techno-Solutions/python-usb-relay-hid/README.md

 # RelayController
-This python class is useful to control a low-cost 5V 2 Channel USB Relay Shield for Arduino USB Relais Modul for Arduino CP0402C
+This python class is useful to control a low-cost 5V 2 Channel USB Relay Shield for Arduino USB Relais Modul ( CP0402C )

 # Pre-condition